Michael Durant: In the Company of Heroes

 Play Video View Fees

 Little did retired Chief Warrant Officer Four, Michael J. Durant, know when he entered the United States Army in 1979 that one day he would be the target of a Somali-fired grenade launcher, a prisoner of war (POW), and the subject of an acclaimed book and a major motion picture, Black Hawk Down.
 Durant was the pilot of Black Hawk helicopter Super Six Four that was fired upon and subsequently brought down during a combat operation in Mogadishu, Somalia, on October 3, 1993.
 After a horrific street battle, he was overrun by a crazed mob, captured, and held prisoner for 11 days.
 He was badly injured, suffering from gunshot wounds and a broken back, leg, and face.
 His image as a POW was seen around the world on the cover of TIME, Newsweek, US News and World Report, and all other television and media outlets.
 The events of that day were recounted in Mark Bowden’s best-selling book, Black Hawk Down, and Ridley Scott’s Academy Award-winning movie of the same name.
-Today, Durant is the New York Times best-selling author of the books, In the Company of Heroes and The Night Stalkers, and the president and chief executive officer of Pinnacle Solutions.
+Today, Durant is the New York Times best-selling author of the books, In the Company of Heroes and The Night Stalkers, and the chairman of the board at Pinnacle Solutions.

 The story of Black Hawk Down is a tense one, but Durant, exclusively represented by Leading Authorities speakers bureau, turned his experiences into a powerful story of survival and motivation.
 He talks vividly about his experience as a soldier and as a hostage and what it has taught him about being an American and a leader.
 Durant takes the unique lessons he learned and turns them into compelling insights for personal and professional growth and shows companies and individuals how they can succeed through better planning, motivation, and adaptation despite the obstacles they may encounter.
 An inspirational speaker, he illustrates the power of teamwork, leadership, and change through awe-inspiring stories, captivating visuals, and heart-racing accounts of life in the line of fire.